Case History – Page 5 – Eligibility – Aprigliano International Law Firm

 Welcome to our Case History section.
 Here, we share the experiences of clients who have successfully obtained Italian citizenship with the support of our law firm.
 Each case represents a unique journey and highlights our commitment and expertise in achieving positive outcomes.
 To protect our clients’ privacy, the names used are fictitious and personal data in the published judgments are redacted.
 The judgments are public documents under Italian law.

-Breaking barriers: Palermo Court recognizes Italian Citizenship jure sanguinis for maternal descendants
+Venice Court confirms Italian Citizenship jure sanguinis for descendants of Italian ancestor

 Do you have a story to share?